ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Related Work

-\textbf{Action and Event Detection Datasets} An action is a process - and, thus, temporal in nature.
+\paragraph{Action and Event Detection Datasets.} An action is a process - and, thus, temporal in nature.
 As such, datasets focusing on actions require detailed annotations in terms of both action labels and the localisation of the actions of interest as they evolve over time.
-Thus, the number of video datasets~\cite{soomro2012ucf101,ava2017gu,daly2016weinzaepfel,J-HMDB-Jhuang-2013} for action detection is much smaller than for other video tasks, e.g., action recognition~\cite{kay2017kinetics}.
-AVA \cite{ava2017gu} is currently the largest action detection dataset, with 1.6M labels.
+Thus, the number of video datasets~\citep{liang2025videvent,soomro2012ucf101,ava2017gu,daly2016weinzaepfel,J-HMDB-Jhuang-2013} for action detection is much smaller than for other video tasks, e.g., action recognition~\citep{kay2017kinetics}.
+AVA \citep{ava2017gu} is currently the largest action detection dataset, with 1.6M labels.
 Still, it suffers from a relative sparsity of the annotation, at one frame per second.
-MultiSport is a new multi-person dataset with spatiotemporally localised sports actions \cite{li2021multisports}, featuring higher diversity, denser annotation and improved quality.

-Most recently, \cite{Biparva2022} considered the detection of car-lane-change-events as a video action recognition problem.
-In the same vein, but for anomaly detection purposes, is the contribution of \cite{pmlr-v164-wiederer22a}.
-TITAN~\cite{malla2020titan} provides annotations for pedestrians' actions present in the road scene, but not for other road agents.
-PIE~\cite{Rasouli2019pie} also annotates 6 action classes for each road user for pedestrian behaviour anticipation.
-The annotation is focused on the pedestrian and the vehicles/traffic lights they interact with, and is thus quite sparse.
-All these datasets are promising and relevant: however, they are either sparsely annotated or limited in the number of labels and types (\eg action or location) of labels, or both.

-To the best of our knowledge, \road \cite{singh2022road} is the only dataset in which the actions of all road users are densely annotated, including agent, action, and location labels.
+MultiSport is a new multi-person dataset with spatiotemporally localised sports actions \citep{li2021multisports}, featuring higher diversity, denser annotation and improved quality.
+More recently, \cite{Biparva2022} considered the detection of car-lane-change-events as a video action recognition problem.
+In the same spirit, but for anomaly detection purposes, is the contribution of \cite{pmlr-v164-wiederer22a}.
+TITAN~\citep{malla2020titan} provides annotations for pedestrians' actions present in the road scene, but not for other road agents.
+PIE~\citep{Rasouli2019pie} also annotates 6 action classes for each road user for pedestrian behaviour anticipation.
+The annotation is focused on the pedestrian and the vehicles/traffic lights they interact with, and is thus once again quite sparse.
+All these datasets are promising and relevant: however, they are either sparsely annotated or limited in the number of labels and types (e.g., action or location) of labels, or both.
+To the best of our knowledge, \road \citep{singh2022road} and now ROAD-Waymo are the only dataset in which the actions of all road users are densely annotated, including agent, action, and location labels.

-\textbf{The \road Dataset}.
+\paragraph{The \road Dataset.}